artbrock/artbrock.com/_posts/2014-11-16-reputation-is-orthogonal-to-exchange.md

 <!--break-->

 <span style="line-height: 1.5;">If you find yourself in a situation where you need a reputation currency (and I would suggest more of you should be finding yourself in that situation than currently are), do not create your reputation system as if it is a monetary system.
 You do not spend or trade reputation.
-Once you earn it, it is yours.</span>
+Once you earn it, it is yours.

 When I go to college, I do not SPEND my high school degree.
 When I apply for a job, I don't SPEND my college degree.
 When a friend recommends a movie for me to see, neither my friend nor the movie production company are spending any of their reputation.
 Reputation is not traded.
 It is not spent.
 If you make your reputation system operate that way, you have destroyed its integrity as a reputation system.

 I'm not saying there is no relationship between the two.
 A college degree may help you get a higher paying job, but you don't trade the degree for the job.
 You don't trade your exam grades for the degree.
 You don't trade your reputation as a confidant for friendship.
 You don't trade your race times for a gold medal.
 In each case, you still keep your reputation AND get the results of that reputation.

 I would suggest that it is very much like the relationship between an electrical field and a magnetic field.
 The two are related.
 The magnitude of one affects the magnitude of the other.
 However, they are orthogonal.
 They are at right angles to each other.
 They're not opposites, but they are fundamentally different in a number of important and useful ways.
-<h2> </h2><h2>Some of the Design Principles Involved with Reputation Currency<br> </h2><h3>Identity and Relationship</h3>
+##  ## Some of the Design Principles Involved with Reputation Currency
+ <h3>Identity and Relationship</h3>
 Reputation currencies are predicated on continuity of identity.
 They make no sense without the ability to stay tethered to an identity.
 It can be a strong/verified identity, or a blind pseudonym on a web site, but without an identity to have the a reputation currency connected to over time, there is no reputation or reputation currency.

 Money, on the other hand, can be completely anonymous, and in the form of cash, it's supposed to be.
 A business selling a product doesn't care WHO paid, just HOW MUCH was paid.
 The accounting required for money vs. reputation is quite different.